Chris-Graffagnino/Jormungandr-for-Newbs/docs/guide-to-syncing-itn-daedalus.md

 -- Note: This guide should __NOT__ be used to modify main-net Daedalus.

 -- DISCLAIMER: By using this guide, you assume sole risk and waive any claims of liability against the author.
--- DISCLAIMER: By using this guide, you agree to make a backup copy of jormungandr-config.yaml, and that you will not proceed until you have done so.
+-- DISCLAIMER: By using this guide, you agree to make a backup copy of jormungandr-config.yaml.

--- Note: anything preceded by "#" is a comment.
--- Note: anything all-caps in between "<>" is an placeholder; e.g. `"<FILENAME>"` could be `"foo.txt"`.
--- Note: anything in between "${}" is a variable that will be evaluated by your shell.

 * Guide Author: Chris Graffagnino (stake-pool: __MASTR__)
 * Special thanks to @cryptobaer (stake-pool: __HRMS__)